Known Limitations¶

 Return values in macros¶

 macros.
-In ipt this is considered an error, in Igor Pro that is ignored.
+In ipt this is considered a parsing error, in Igor Pro that is ignored.

 Macro Test()